khiner/midi_markov/README.md

 ## Options
 ```
-$ ./midi_markov --help
 Usage: midi_markov [options]
     -i, --input-path [FILE]          Path of MIDI file or directory to recursively search for MIDI files for training the Markov model
     -o, --output-path [OUTPUT_PATH]  Path to output generated MIDI file
     -l, --length [LENGTH]            Length of the generated piece in MIDI event groups (single notes or chords)
-        --rand-seed [RAND_SEED]      Specify the seed used in the randomization of the generated pieces (to reproduce the exact same midi)
+    -r, --rand-seed [RAND_SEED]      Specify the seed used in the randomization of the generated pieces (to reproduce the exact same midi)
         --match-length [MATCH_LENGTH]
                                      Minimum length of sequences to match from input MIDI at each Markov step
         --match-deltas               Require generated notes to make delta_times as well as note values at each Markov step
-        --originality [ORIGINALITY]  A higher value (close to 1) will select Markov chain values that lead to more possible choices (to avoid long unique sequences in the original piece)
         --group-deltas               Force all simultaneous notes to ge grouped together (uses the delta from the first note in the chord as the chord duration)
-        --on-delta [ON_DELTA]        This value will be used for the delta_time value of each 'on' note.
+    -n, --on-delta [ON_DELTA]        This value will be used for the delta_time value of each 'on' note.
 If not provided, values will be derived from source notes.
-        --off-delta [OFF_DELTA]      This value will be used for the delta_time value of each 'off' note.
+    -f, --off-delta [OFF_DELTA]      This value will be used for the delta_time value of each 'off' note.
 If not provided, values will be derived from source notes.
+    -g, --originality [ORIGINALITY]  A higher value (close to 1) will select Markov chain values that lead to more possible choices (to avoid long unique sequences in the original piece)
-        --drone                      Introduce a little bug that makes things drone-y
+    -d, --drone                      Introduce a little bug that makes things drone-y
 ```

 ### rand-seed option